Blog · Analysis · Last reviewed June 24, 2026

 Citations are the interface between claim and record.
 They tell the reader where a statement claims to stand.
 When citations break, the paper does not merely contain a formatting error.
 It loses part of its accountability surface.

 Recent evidence suggests that AI-assisted writing is weakening that surface at scale.
-A 2026 arXiv preprint audited 111 million references across arXiv, bioRxiv, SSRN, and PubMed Central and estimated 146,932 hallucinated citations in material published in 2025.
-Nature separately reported that arXiv would apply sanctions, including bans, for authors who submit work with unchecked AI-generated content such as hallucinated references.
+A 2026 arXiv preprint audited 111 million references across 2.5 million papers in arXiv, bioRxiv, SSRN, and PubMed Central and estimated 146,932 hallucinated citations in material published in 2025.
+Nature separately reported that arXiv would apply sanctions, including bans, for authors who submit work with unchecked AI-generated content such as hallucinated references; arXiv's own code of conduct already makes authorship responsibility and possible suspension part of the platform's governance surface.

-This belongs beside the site's earlier analysis of AI hallucinated legal citations.
+The same pattern appears in the earlier analysis of AI hallucinated legal citations.
 Courts and journals are different institutions, but the failure has the same shape.
 A professional document borrows authority from a citation.
 The citation looks official.
 The reader, clerk, reviewer, or retrieval system may not verify it.
 The hallucination enters an institutional workflow wearing the costume of source discipline.

 The danger is not only nonexistent citations.
 It is citation drift: real identifiers paired with wrong titles, real papers cited for claims they do not support, synthetic reviews that launder weak evidence into consensus language, and retrieval systems that make the first available citation feel like proof.
 The citation becomes a button the user presses instead of a trail the institution follows.